wojdyr/fityk/doc/ref.rst

 When giving a full formula, right-hand side of the equality sign is similar to the :ref:`definiton of variable <variables>`, but the formula can also depend on *x*.
-Hopefully the examples below will make the syntax clear.
+Hopefully the examples at the end of this section make the syntax clear.

 .. admonition:: How it works internally